jpulliza/AuthentaWiki/README.md

 # AuthentaWiki/Wiki-Reliable
 ###### We're not sure about the name yet

-Purpose: To build a Chrome Extension to analyze the reliability of wiki articles.
+The goal of the AuthetaWiki/Wiki-reliable project is to make evaluating the reliability of a wikipedia article effortless.
+We intend to develop a Chrome Extension which analyzes and displays reliability indexes for a given article to the user.

 ### Project Milestones: